The $[3+1]$ Formulation of Chemical Dynamics in Curved Spacetime under the Eulerian Observer: Conclusions

 \section{Conclusions}

-The present work proposes a primitive theory on chemical dynamics in curved spacetime to introduce classical gravitational field in chemistry.
-In particular, the present goal is quantum molecular dynamics in Schwarzschild spacetime which is a spherically symmetric solution to Einstein's equations containing a central black hole at the origin.
-Within the literature, the Newton-Schr{\"o}dinger equation provides a framework for describing quantum dynamics in Newtonian gravity assuming a flat spacetime and introducing the gravitational potential as a perturbative term to the PES.
-This method is unable to study dynamics with slightly stronger gravitational field where the apcetime is curved.
-In this work, noting the importance role of the metric tensor in deriving the KEO, by revising the KEOs we explore dynamics in curved space for (1) the H + H$_2$ reaction, (2) the H$_2$ + H$_2$ scattering, (3) dissociative chemsorption of H$_2$O on Cu(111), and (4) the spectrum band of anthracene cation.
-Extensive numerical MCTDH and ML-MCTDH calculations predict that the curved spacetime makes dynamical properties, such as reaction or scattering probability and spectrum band, decrease abruptly to zero as the gravitational strength increases.
+The present work proposes a primitive theory on chemical dynamics in curved spacetime to introduce gravitational field in chemistry from the absolute-sapce and universal-time viewpoint of Galileo.
+In particular, the present goal is quantum molecular dynamics in Schwarzschild spacetime which is a spherically symmetric solution to Einstein field equations containing a central black hole at the origin.
+One can propose a framework for describing quantum dynamics in Newtonian gravity assuming a flat spacetime and introducing the gravitational potential as a perturbative term to the PES.
+However, this method is unable to study dynamics with slightly stronger gravitational field where the spacetime is curved.
+In this work, noting the importance role of the metric tensor in deriving the KEO, by revising the KEOs we explore dynamics in curved spacetime for (1) the H + H$_2$ reaction, (2) the H$_2$ + H$_2$ scattering, (3) dissociative chemsorption of H$_2$O on Cu(111), (4) the spectrum band of anthracene cation, and (5) the geometric phase in surface scattering.
+Extensive calculations predict that the curved spacetime makes dynamical properties, such as reaction or scattering probability and spectrum band, decrease abruptly to zero as the gravitational strength increases; meanwhile, the geometric phase is hardly influenced by the curvature of the spacetime.
 These numerical results clearly indicate role of strong gravitational field in molecular properties.
-This is thus a chemical perspective on so-called gravitational time dilation.
-Finally, the present theory represents only a preliminary and framework model and thus incorporates several assumptions, which inevitably introduce a considerable degree of approximation.
+Finally, the present theory represents only a preliminary framework and thus incorporates several assumptions, which inevitably introduce a considerable degree of approximation.
 To overcome these limitations, we further propose potential strategies and disucss future plans for addressing these assumptions in subsequent work.